 Management Education in India has undergone considerable change over the years.
 The launch of the first two IIMs in Calcutta and Ahmadabad in 1961 marked the beginning of a revolution in management education.
-In the ?Os and 80s the demand for management education grew at a modest rate.
+In the 7Os and 80s the demand for management education grew at a modest rate.
 The advent of economic liberalization in India in the mid-80s gave a new thrust to management education.
-Several PGDM granting institutions came up in the private sector by offering two-year Post Graduate Diploma in Management Education continued unabated fueled by an unprecedented growth of the Indian economy.
+Several PGDM granting institutions came up in the private sector by offering two-year Post Graduate Diploma in Management during 1990s and 2000s, the proliferation of Institutions providing Management Education continued unabated fueled by an unprecedented growth of the Indian economy.
 Enrolments in PGDM programs have increased over the years from 2011-12.